 More complex decision-making unit – companies can have half a dozen people who need to sign off on purchases, making it tougher to reach and convince the right people.

 Buyers are more ‘rational’ – this is a little controversial, but there is truth in it for the majority of cases.
 Consumers tend to purchase what they want, whereas business buyers are more accountable for their purchases and therefore buy what they need.

 Products are more complex – business products tend to have more complex criteria for selection.

-Considering these points in mind, it is important that you consider segmenting your B2B leads so you achieve better results when marketing.
+Considering these points in mind, you must consider segmenting your B2B leads, so you achieve better results when marketing.
 Blindly going forward, feeling your way through sales may yield some results: but generally, it will be fewer and not as impressive.